Rezashatery/CICD-Tutorial/CICD Learning Tutorial.md

 Use dvc plots show to generate plots (output as HTML with interactive features) and dvc plots diff to compare plot differences across branches.
 **Comparing Specific Plots:**
 Compare confusion matrices or ROC curves by specifying the target plot in dvc.yaml and the branch to compare it to.
 For ROC curves, calculate TPR and FPR using scikit-learn, then plot with a linear template.

+### Hyperparameter Tuning

+**Hyperparameter Tuning Overview:**
+Hyperparameter tuning optimizes model performance by searching predefined parameter ranges to achieve the best metrics (e.g., accuracy).
+Tuning is ideally loosely coupled with model training, so the training job can run independently of tuning updates.
+Both tuning and training are affected by upstream data changes.
+**Integrating Hyperparameters in Training Code:**
+Training code modifications involve reading hyperparameters from a parameter file, which can vary depending on the model.
+This allows the model to use the best parameters found during tuning.
+**Grid Search Cross-Validation (CV) for Tuning:**
+Grid Search CV divides training data into N folds.
+For each parameter set, the model trains on N-1 folds, validating on the remaining fold.
+The best parameter combination is saved for the training job to read.
+**Configuring DVC YAML for Hyperparameter Tuning:**
+In dvc.yaml, hyperparameter tuning stages depend on datasets, config files, and scripts.
+Performance tracking (e.g., in markdown) avoids tracking the best parameter file directly, as changes in that file could unintentionally retrigger tuning.
+**Triggering Individual Stages in DVC:**
+DVC supports running individual stages with dvc repro <stage>.
+Using -f forces updates for specific steps, such as updating the best parameters after tuning.
+Both training and tuning stages depend on preprocessing, so upstream data changes retrigger these stages.
+**Hyperparameter Run Output:**
+Tuning produces tabular outputs with scores and parameter combinations, accessible via the cv_results property of the Grid Search object, and can be formatted into a markdown table for pull requests (PRs).
+**Summary of Triggering Model Training:**
+There are two methods to start training:
+    ◦ With Tuning: Set the correct branch, adjust search configurations, and force-run the DVC pipeline to update the best parameters and PR with Continuous Machine Learning (CML).
+    ◦ Without Tuning: Manually edit the parameter file in a branch prefixed with "train/", open a PR, and run the model training in GitHub Actions.